Hospice at Home: Hospice at Home continues as normal using a ‘phone ahead’ protocol where staff check before a visit:

 b) if anyone in the house has COVID symptoms

 As well as supporting community nursing teams to care for patients with palliative needs, they are also providing care for other patients, helping to keep people out of hospital.
-Working with local NHS teams, we aim to maintain a good level of support within the community, even when the In-Patient Unit re-opens.*
+Working with local NHS teams, we aim to maintain a good level of support within the community.

 Many people want to spend their last days in the comfort and familiarity of their own home.
 Our Hospice at Home team can provide specialist personalised nursing care and support to help make staying at home possible.

 Our Hospice at Home team consists of Registered Nurses and Health Care Assistants who are experienced in palliative care, supported by the hospice medical team.
 We cover a large geographical area within South Lakes and the Furness and Millom areas.